 Equality & Diversity

 We're committed to helping to build a fairer South Staffordshire where the diversity of our local communities is celebrated and where equal opportunities are embraced.
 We are working hard to shape our services and employment practices to make sure that we are fully supporting, equal opportunities, the right to live free from discrimination, victimisation, and harassment and to give everyone the best possible environments to live, visit and work.
+We have an Equality and Diversity Policy (2022) that drives our way of working to achieve this commitment.

 - Improves quality of life by removing discrimination